Who Will Keeper Test the Keepers?

 Assessing Hollywood leadership in a time of cataclysm (with one surprising standout)

-For a doomsayer like myself (or “Disaster Queen” as Bruce Vilanch described my perspective), these should be the best of times.
+For a doomsayer like myself, these should be the best of times.
 Everywhere you turn you’ve got showers of plummeting valuations, talk of mass cutbacks, studios tail-spinning in confusion, CEOs drowning beneath the tides of the culture war.
 For a congenital Cassandra, it's an embarrassment of riches.

 Even so, I just can't escape the feeling that the industry's bubble of denial and happy talk still hasn't been pierced.